Today in European history: the Second Battle of Kosovo ends (1448)

-However, as the chilly temperature outside makes it clear that it’s not June, we’re not going to talk about that Battle of Kosovo today.
-Instead we’re talking about the Second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case the Hungarian army.
-Yes, that’s right.
-One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.
+However, as obviously it’s not June, we’re not going to talk about that Battle of Kosovo today.
+Instead we’re talking about the second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case from Hungary.
+This is going to be a long buildup to a short battle, but I think you’ll enjoy some extra background details.

 Between the two battles of Kosovo, the Ottoman Empire suffered a massive setback.
-In 1402, Sultan Bayezid I decided that, with his European frontier pretty secure (despite his failure to conquer Constantinople), he could safely turn his attention to eliminating Timur, who was threatening Ottoman authority in eastern and central Anatolia.
+In 1402, Sultan Bayezid I decided that, with his European frontier pretty secure (despite his failure to conquer Constantinople), he could safely turn his attention to eliminating the Mongolian warlord Timur, who was threatening Ottoman authority in eastern and central Anatolia.
 This proved to be a very bad idea.
 After Timur’s overwhelming victory at the Battle of Ankara (Bayezid was captured and died in 1403, still Timur’s prisoner), the Ottomans lost most of their Anatolian territory and spent about a decade embroiled in a civil war between Bayezid’s sons that also meant the loss of most of their European territories.
-The civil war finally ended with the accession of Mehmed I as undisputed Sultan in 1413, but he spent as much time stabilizing the empire as trying to regain its former territory.
+The civil war finally ended with the accession of Mehmed I as undisputed Sultan in 1413, but he spent most of his time stabilizing what was left of the empire and comparatively less on trying to regain its former territory.
 Most of the work of rebuilding the empire would fall to Mehmed’s successor, Murad II (d.
-1451), who became Sultan when Mehmed died in 1421.
+1451), who became sultan in 1421.

 Murad spent the 1430s reconquering parts of the Balkans.
 But when he annexed most of Serbia (in 1439), he ran into the Kingdom of Hungary, which was emerging as a powerful military force in its own right.
 Much of this was due to the work of a Romanian-Hungarian noble named John Hunyadi (d.
-1456), who developed his military skills serving in Italian and German armies before being named governor (voivode, which literally means “warlord”) of Transylvania, and later regent of Hungary on behalf of the very young King Ladislaus V. In both capacities he assumed responsibility for Hungary’s southern defenses.
+1456), who developed his skills serving in Italian and German armies before being named governor (voivode, which literally means “warlord”) of Transylvania, and later regent of Hungary on behalf of the very young King Ladislaus V. In both capacities he assumed responsibility for Hungary’s southern defenses.

 The 1448 Battle of Kosovo was Varna’s rematch.
 Hunyadi raised another army, though this time without all of his former Crusading allies.
 He did have some additional forces from nearby Wallachia, the home of the legendary Vlad Dracula (who at this point was not long removed from having been a hostage at the Ottoman court and was still the sultan’s vassal).
 Wallachia was ruled at that time by Hunyadi’s (then-)pal Vladislav II (d.
 1456).
 Together those forces crossed the Danube into Serbia in September 1448.
 Hunyadi’s first order of business was dealing with Đurađ Branković (d.
 1456, which was apparently a big year for royal deaths in eastern Europe), who ruled the Despotate of Serbia (the successor to the kingdom that had been destroyed in 1389).

 The despots who ruled what was left of Serbia between 1389 and 1459 (when the Ottomans fully absorbed it) tried to chart a middle course between the Hungarians and the Ottomans, so Branković wasn’t thrilled to see Hunyadi’s army show up on his territory.
-Hunyadi wanted his allegiance, and in fact his war plan relied on it, but Branković demanded at a minimum the return of some Serbian territory that had been given to Hungary in that 1444 peace deal.
+Hunyadi wanted Serbia’s allegiance, and in fact his war plan relied on it, but Branković demanded at a minimum the return of some Serbian territory that had been given to Hungary in that 1444 peace deal.
 When Hunyadi refused his terms, Branković told him to go pound sand, so Hunyadi ordered his army to pillage its way across Serbian territory in revenge.

-Despite being outnumbered and even though the Ottoman use of the laagernegated Hungary’s most effective tactic, the battle still almost went Hunyadi’s way.
-A flanking assault on the Ottomans on October 18 was turned back by Ottoman cavalry, but a frontal attack actually broke through the Janissary lines and was only stopped when it got to the Ottoman camp and ran into its fortifications.
+Despite being outnumbered and even though the Ottoman use of the wagon fort negated Hungary’s most effective tactic, the battle still almost went Hunyadi’s way.
+A flanking assault on the Ottomans on October 18 was turned back by Ottoman cavalry, but a Hungarian frontal attack actually broke through the Janissary lines and was only stopped when it got to the Ottoman camp and ran into its fortifications.
 At that point, an Ottoman counterattack pushed the Hungarians back and nearly routed them.
 Another Ottoman attack on the 19th finished the job and drove the remaining Hungarian forces from the field.

 Hunyadi managed to get off the battlefield alive but was then snatched up by Branković.
 He’d kind of, ah, vowed to murder Branković after the latter refused to join his army, and I guess the Serbian despot didn’t take that vow in the good humor with which I’m sure it was made.
 After threatening to hand Hunyadi over to the Ottomans, Branković released him in exchange for a hefty ransom and the return of those territories he’d wanted in the first place.
 Hunyadi would bounce back, though, and he continued to defend Hungary from Ottoman aggression, even breaking Mehmed II’s siege of Belgrade in 1456 (he died shortly afterward).
 Murad turned his attention east and defeated both the Timurids and the Karamanids, reestablishing Ottoman control over most of Anatolia.
-When Murad died in 1451, Mehmed II resumed the throne.
+When Murad died in 1451, Mehmed II resumed his reign.
 Needless to say, things went better for him the second time around.